a4m4/Rest-API-Basics/README.md

 Rest APIs are decoupled from the clients that use them, they dont share any connection history or store any connection history.
 REST apis doesnt store connection history.

+To create new Nodejs backend logics, we have to first install dependencies which are :
+   1- npm install --save express
+   2- npm install --save nodemon

+Then open package json file and make heading of start in scripts tag of "start : "nodemon app.js"   //any file name from where you wanna start server

 Attach data in JSON format and let other end know by setting the "content-type" header.
 CORS(Cross-origin-resource-shairing) error occur when using an API that doesnot set CORS header.
  CORS can be done by following function :